AnimaTardeb/Meiogenix-UGDR/README.md

 # UGDR #

-UGDR is a pipeline to genotype the polymorphisms of complex hybrid/recombined genomes.
+UGDR is a pipeline to detect recombination in complex hybrid/recombined yeast genomes (<=4n).

-It is based on optimal mapping strategies of NGS reads, comparative analyses of the allelic ratio variation and read depth coverage.
+It is based on alleles ratio comparative analyses  and read depth coverage obtained from NGS reads.

 ## Basic Usage ##